BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/dungeons/dos.md

 ### Dealer Xy'exa

-<a class="external" href="https://www.wowhead.com/spell=323687/arcane-lightning" target="_blank" rel="noopener noreferrer" data-wowhead="spell=323687" data-wh-icon-size="small"></a> - Hard hitting, additional hit & applys a stacking debuff.
+<a class="external" href="https://www.wowhead.com/spell=323687/arcane-lightning" target="_blank" rel="noopener noreferrer" data-wowhead="spell=323687" data-wh-icon-size="small"></a> - Hard hitting, additional hit & applys a stacking debuff that increases your Arcane damage taken by 5% each stack.

 <a class="external" href="https://www.wowhead.com/spell=321948/localized-explosive-contrivance" target="_blank" rel="noopener noreferrer" data-wowhead="spell=321948" data-wh-icon-size="small"></a> - Bomb that explodes after 5 seconds  (walk into the trap).

+<a class="external" href="https://www.wowhead.com/spell=320168/throw-buzz-saw" target="_blank" rel="noopener noreferrer" data-wowhead="spell=320168" data-wh-icon-size="small"></a> - Applys a stacking bleeding debuff that destroys tanks.

+<a class="external" href="https://www.wowhead.com/spell=321061/aerial-rocket-chicken-barrage" target="_blank" rel="noopener noreferrer" data-wowhead="spell=321061" data-wh-icon-size="small"></a> - Large group-wide damage income.

 The key to kill this boss is managing the lightning, pass it between your tank, tankiest dps and yourself, pooling holy power for the lighting will make this boss fight significantly easier to deal with.
 If one of your players doesn't have a defensive for the overlap (bomb with lightning debuff) use Blessing of Sacrifice on them immediately.
 Make sure to rotate your own personals if you would happen to get the overlap multiple times.
 Slow Fall from a mage will prevent a noticeable amount of damage you would usually take from falling after going up in the air with the bomb.